Kansas struggles to fix vaccine reporting issues

 “Our estimates are that at this point 70% of the quote-unquote unaccounted for doses appear to be doses that we can see have gone into somebody’s arm,” Nielsen said.
 “But we have to track each of them down.”

-She said other states with similar problems have done workarounds while they try to fix the underlying technology problems.
+She said other states with similar problems have done workarounds while they try to fix the underlying technical problems.

 “Kansas I suspect will ultimately have to do that and all options are on the table,” Nielsen said.
 “We hope you will start seeing a shift in the right direction within a week or two.”